A sound fiscal foundation is essential to everything we do at CCES.

 Endowment Fundsare also raised to augment the school’s overall endowment position.
 These gifts may be received as part of a capital project, from a capital campaign, or a stand-alone restricted gift— given for a specific purpose such as financial assistance or professional development.

 “We encourage everyone viewing this information to ask questions, understand the numbers, and have the opportunity to share them with anyone who wants to know what makes Christ Church Episcopal School such a vital educational community.”

-Christ Church Episcopal School (“CCES”) admits students of any sex, race, color, national or ethnic origin, creed, religion, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at CCES.
-CCES does not discriminate on the basis of sex, race, color, national or ethnic origin, creed, religion, or sexual orientation in the administration of its educational policies, admission policies, scholarship and loan programs, financial aid or other programs, or athletic or other school-administered programs and activities.
+Christ Church Episcopal School (“CCES”) admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at CCES.
+CCES does not discriminate on the basis of sex, race, color, national or ethnic origin, creed, religion, or sexual orientation in the administration of its educational policies, admission policies, financial aid, scholarship or other programs, or athletic or other school-administered programs and activities.